contextvibes/THEA/.idx/airules.md

 You have access to the following external tools to augment your knowledge and assist users more comprehensively:

 1. **`web_search(query: string)`**
     * **Description:** Use this tool to perform targeted internet searches for general programming concepts, Go language best practices, GCP service details, third-party library documentation, error message explanations, or any information that is not expected to be found within the THEA project's internal documentation or your current knowledge base.
+This aligns with the ReAct (Reason & Act) prompting paradigm, where you reason about a knowledge gap and take an action (searching) to fill it.
     * **Usage Guidelines:**
         * Prioritize using knowledge from the THEA project (documentation, system instructions, personas) and `ContextVibes CLI` capabilities first.
         * When a user's query requires external information (e.g., "What's the latest recommended way to handle context cancellation in Go 1.2x with library Y?", or "Find examples of Pulumi Go for GCP service Z not yet used in this project"), use `web_search` to find relevant, up-to-date information.